TsilidisV/TsilidisV.github.io/content/publication/2024-bitsouni-gialelis-tsilidis-hpv/index.md

 ---
-title: 'From primary HPV infection to carcinoma in situ: a mathematical approach of cervical intraepithelial neoplasia'
+title: 'From primary HPV infection to carcinoma in situ: a mathematical approach to cervical intraepithelial neoplasia'

 # Authors